2026-05-13 · plateau, metabolic-adaptation, behavior, calorie-deficit · 19 min read

 1. Re-weigh and re-measure your food for 7 days.
 Use a kitchen scale for calorie-dense foods (oils, nut butters, granola, cheese, meats, grains).
 Small measurement errors compound.

 2. Tighten weekend and snack intake.
 Many plans are consistent Monday to Thursday, then 3 days of drift undo the deficit.
+Re-stocking with a weight-loss grocery checklist of high-protein, high-fiber staples removes the convenience-food temptation that quietly closes the gap.

 3. Add steps before cutting food.
 Bring daily steps up by 1,000 to 2,000, or add one extra 20 to 30 minute walk on 3 days.
 See exercise for weight loss for low-impact options.